pachecod/webxride-2-2-dev-alpha/FRESH_DEPLOYMENT_GUIDE.md

 -- Enable RLS
 ALTER TABLE students ENABLE ROW LEVEL SECURITY;

--- Allow authenticated users to read all students CREATE POLICY "Allow authenticated users to read students" ON students FOR SELECT
+-- Allow anyone to read students (permissive for admin interface) CREATE POLICY "Anyone can read students"
-  TO authenticated
+  ON students FOR SELECT
   USING (true);

--- Allow authenticated users to manage students
+-- Allow anyone to manage students (permissive for admin interface) CREATE POLICY "Anyone can manage students"
-CREATE POLICY "Allow authenticated users to manage students" ON students FOR ALL
+  ON students FOR ALL
-  TO authenticated
   USING (true)
   WITH CHECK (true);